Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In addition to positional audio and a decent sound stage, the adjustable microphone features free rotation and omnidirectional input so users can find their ideal microphone position.
 Additionally, the microphone’s noise-canceling feature provides clear voice chat with minimal interference from ambient noise.
 Thanks to the 3.5mm audio jack, this model offers wide compatibility across multiple VR headsets, game consoles, and PCs.
 The detachable ear cups are easy to clean, and they feature comfortable memory foam for hours of continuous use.

 Headphones ideal for VR will feature wired connectivity, well-padded over-ear earcups, superior noise-cancellation, and 3D or spatial audio support.
 Microphones aren’t mandatory since VR headsets usually have in-built mics.
 Other gaming headsets may not provide enough padding either on the headband or the earcups, making them less comfortable for long gaming sessions.
-Depending on their construction, they may also not provide enough noise cancellation, either.
+Depending on their construction, they may also not provide enough noise cancellation.

 VR headphones work like regular headsets or the best headphones for PSVR.
 For an immersive VR experience, you’ll have to use wired headphones that connect to the VR headset with a 3.5mm jack or USB-C cable.
 This is necessary for better sound quality and better VR headset performance.